ATV: Quad Power Racing 2

-ATV: Quad Power Racing 2 is a racing video game developed by Climax Brighton and published by Acclaim Entertainment under their AKA Acclaim label for PlayStation 2, GameCube and Xbox.
-It's a sequel to ATV: Quad Power Racing.
-The game is notable for its inclusion of a three-wheeled ATV, not seen in any other video games, and not sold in the real world since the late 1980s.
+ATV: Quad Power Racing 2 is a 2003 racing video game developed by Climax Brighton and published by Acclaim Entertainment under their AKA Acclaim label for PlayStation 2, GameCube and Xbox.
+It is the sequel to ATV: Quad Power Racing.
+The game is notable for its inclusion of a three-wheeled ATV, not seen in any other video games and not sold in the real world since the late 1980s.

 Gameplay

 ATV Quad Power Racing 2 includes overall 20 characters, 10 of which are original for the game and 10 professional ATV racing drivers.
 All 15 tracks are set over different terrains, like mud, sand or snow.
 There are multiple playable modes: Career (championship seasons), Arcade (increasingly difficult challenge), Challenge (racing against the top riders), Freestyle (based on scores achieved through aerials) and Time Trial (players race against the clock).
 During the race, every air jump that lands correctly will retain momentum and speed in an efficient way.
 The players are also able to kick the opponents off their rides at any time, and doing so steals the stored boost power for use.
 While there is no online play, the game has several multiplayer modes for two players in split screen: Championship, Freestyle Battle, Single Race, and Head-to-Head.